 As indoor air is circulated through the heating and cooling system, microorganisms and germs are exposed to the UV light’s shortwave light rays which alter their genetic makeup in ways that prevent them from reproducing.

-UV light treatment of indoor air is recommended for homes with children and elderly adults, where antimicrobial products are used, and which are located in humid climates which promote the growth of microorganisms.
+UV light treatment of indoor air is recommended for homes with children and elderly adults, where antimicrobial products are used, and which are located in humid climates that promote the growth of microorganisms.
 In extremely humid areas, the use of a dehumidifier is also highly recommended.

 UV treatment of your indoor air can also help reduce unpleasant odors that are caused by the presence of mold and/or mildew.